 Stefan Glunz was born in Dortmund, Germany in 1966.
 He received his diploma in physics in 1992 and his PhD in 1995 from the University of Freiburg.
 After his PhD he started working as a scientist in the research group for high-efficiency silicon solar cells at the Fraunhofer Institute for Solar Energy Systems ISE in Freiburg.
 He became responsible for the silicon solar cell development in the clean-room of Fraunhofer ISE and is now head of the division "Photovoltaics - Research" at Fraunhofer ISE.
 His division consists of more than 180 members, including 25 PhD students.
 Their work focuses on high-efficiency silicon solar cells, characterization and emerging photovoltaics.
 He has extensive experience in managing both industry and public financed projects, including several large European projects.
 His research concentrates on the design, fabrication, and analysis of high-efficiency silicon solar cells, including the detailed characterization of the Si-SiO2 interface and other dielectric passivation layers like Al2O3, the analysis of the metastable BO defect in Czochralski silicon and fundamental semiconductor parameters like Auger recombination.
-Other research fields are the development of new process technologies for the fabrication of highefficiency silicon solar cells, like passivating consisting Prof. Glunz is author/co-author of more than 100 journal of thin interfacial oxides and doped polycrystalline siliarticles and 250 conference papers and founding editor con layers contacts (TOPCon).
-His group at Fraunhofer of the IEEE Journal of Photovoltaics.
-In 2008, he received the Eni Award for the promotion of science ISE has set several international records, including the highest efficiency for multicrystalline silicon solar cells and technology in the field of renewable energy.
-He is (22.3%).
-Beyond pure silicon photovoltaics he is espea scientific committee member for several conferences cially interested in silicon-based tandem cells.
-Recently, and workshops in the field of photovoltaics and has a team of silicon and III-V specialists in his division at initiated an international conference on crystalline silicon Fraunhofer ISE have managed to achieve an efficiency photovoltaics (SiliconPV). of 33.3% for a monolithic III-V/silicon tandem cell.
+Other research fields are the development of new process technologies for the fabrication of highefficiency silicon solar cells, like passivating consisting of thin interfacial oxides and doped polycrystalline silicon layers contacts (TOPCon).
+His group at Fraunhofer ISE has set several international records, including the highest efficiency for multicrystalline silicon solar cells (22.3%).
+Beyond pure silicon photovoltaics he is especially interested in silicon-based tandem cells.
+Recently, a team of silicon and III-V specialists in his division at Fraunhofer ISE have managed to achieve an efficiency of 33.3% for a monolithic III-V/silicon tandem cell.